wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 3 And he made a proclamation to the young men of the state of New-York, wherein he invited them to go forth from their homes, and join the host under him.

-4 And the words thereof pleased the young men, so that they went in numbers and joined Alexander; on the shores of the river which is called the Niagara.
+4 And the words thereof pleased the young men, so that they went in numbers and joined Alexander ; on the shores of the river which is called the Niagara.

 * Brig.
 Gen. Smyth.